 Any personal operating a vehicle or equipment airside must hold at minimum a Stage 1 ADP.
 This enables the holder to operate solely on the Red and White, and Blue and White road system, the Perimeter Road and aprons, - behind the Red and White checked line.

 To operate on a manoeuvring area, a person must hold a Stage 2 ADP, which will allow them to operate on the runway and taxiways, subject to clearance from Air Traffic Control (ATC).
-In addition to Stage 1 requirements, Stage 2 requires the applicant to have a Flight Radio Telephony Operators (FRTO) rating or equivalent, successfully completed the Stage 2 theory test and practical test with an AOT member.

 - CAA AIC